 Of course, these extra features will take much more counter space, why 585 is not the best possible choice for those with small kitchens.
 Verismo 580 dimensions: 16.4″H x 8.2″W x 14.8″D – Verismo 585 dimensions: 19.4″H x 10″W x 15.3″D.

 Coffee Take Out

 Even though spending extra cash to get a better machine is usually a smart choice, I think that 585 is just not worth it.
-I mean, $200 for larger water reservoir, a few extra buttons and larger pod storage will not make your coffee taste better.
+I mean, $200 for a larger water reservoir, a few extra buttons, and larger pod storage will not make your coffee taste better.

 If you are buying a Verismo for your home, you want to brew a few cups in the morning and few more in the afternoon, or you want to make a delicious espresso for your friends, Verismo 580 will do the job.

 In fact, for the $400 price, you can get two 580 brewers and give one to your parents for example.
 That’s just an idea. ;)